Sexuality in the Philippines: Core ideas and main influences

-The following forms of sexual behavior are still considered illegal in the country: prostitution, pornography, and similar variants.
+Nonmarital sexual behavior, such as pornography and prostitution, are banned (by articles 201 and 202 of the Revised Penal Code, respectively).
 Although considered morally inappropriate, quiet homosexuality and heterosexual cohabitation have become socially accepted to a certain degree.
-Homosexuality is legal in the Philippines, and the idea of allowing same-sex marriage remains being debated by "both Church and State".
+Homosexuality is legal in the Philippines, however the idea of legalizing same-sex marriage remains the subject of debate by "both Church and State".

-Furthermore, the Roman Catholic Church became the primary influence in legal, political, and religious views and issues on sexuality, birth control and contraception, abortion, education (including sex education, sexual roles of men and women, and homosexuality) and other aspects of civil life in Philippine society.
+Furthermore, the Roman Catholic Church is the primary influence in legal, political, and religious views of sexuality, birth control and contraception, abortion, education (including sex education, sexual roles of men and women, and homosexuality) and other aspects of civil life in Philippine society.
 Among the views of the Catholic Church include that premarital sex and masturbation are immoral behaviors, and that homosexuality – similar to the form of Catholicism introduced by the Spanish missionaries – is an abnormal human conduct.

 One of the general pronouncements for the majority of Filipinos is that men should choose to marry virgin women and that women should keep and maintain their virginity until marriage.
 However, there are some tribal Filipino communities who permit young men and women to engage in sexual activities beginning from the stage of puberty.